Brisbane Roar FC Youth

 Brisbane Roar Football Club Youth is the youth system of Brisbane Roar Football Club based in Brisbane, Queensland, Australia.
 The team plays in the National Premier Leagues, the second level of the soccer pyramid in Australia.
-They play the majority of their home games at AJ Kelly Park, Kippa-Ring.

 Brisbane Roar Under-23s, is the second team within the academy, functioning as a reserve team on matchdays.

 Players

-NPLQ
+NPLQLD

 These are the players that play in the National Premier Leagues Queensland and are also eligible to play with the senior squad.